-Shakespeare’s ‘Romeo & Juliet’ has often been used by theaters to attract younger audiences – nothing like a suicidal love affair between two teenagers to draw people on a date.
+Shakespeare’s ‘Romeo and Juliet’ has often been used by theaters to attract younger audiences — there’s nothing like a suicidal love affair between two teenagers to draw millennials out on a hot date.
 The Dallas Theater Center’s current production strips the play down, makes it contemporary with torn jeans, pop music and gunplay.
-KERA’s Jerome Weeks sat down with Justin Martin to sort out whether this entire approach really works or even makes sense.
+KERA’s Jerome Weeks sat down with Justin Martin to sort out whether this approach really works or even makes sense.

-Now, by far, the best known example of this kind of ‘PG-13’ or YA approach has been film director Baz Luhrmann’s deliriously over-the-top movie version, the one starring Leonardo DiCaprio.
+Now, by far, the best known example of this kind of ‘PG-13’ or YA approach to Shakespeare has been film director Baz Luhrmann’s deliriously over-the-top movie version, the one starring Leonardo DiCaprio.

 You remember it?
 Lemme guess.
 You hated it.

 I hated it.